LinusBorg/composition-api-demos/README.md

 #### `use-promise.js`

-Wraps a functionthat returns a promise.
+Wraps a function that returns a promise.
 Creates reactive state tracking `loading` state, `error` and `result` of the promise returned by calling that wrapped function.

 #### `use-endpoint.js`